gritcoding/minecraft/MINECRAFT_ELECTRONICS.md

 Solution: [fence_led.py](scripts/fence_led.py)

 - :bulb: Make the LED flash when the intruder is getting **close** to the house, but not yet inside the house.
+- :bulb: If you have three LEDs, successive LEDs light up as you get closer, and then all together when you enter the house.

 ## Programmable Button